copp1723/ccl-3_final/QUICK_START.md

 This starts the React frontend on http://localhost:5173

 ### 3. Open Your Browser
-Go to http://localhost:5173 and you should see your CCL dashboard!
+Go to http://localhost:5173 and you should see your SWARM dashboard!

 ## What Works Right Now
 - ✅ Dashboard with stats